prettier/prettier/docs/plugins.md

 }
 ```

 Nodes with comments are expected to have a `comments` property containing an array of comments.
-Each comment is expected to have the following properties: `leading`, `trailing`, `printed`.
+Each comment is expected to have the following properties: `leading`, `trailing`, `placement`, and `printed`.

 <!-- TODO: add a note that this might change in the future -->